iaschnei/iaschnei/README.md

 ### Hey there, i'm Ianaël !

-Currently a computer science student at 42 Paris, I specialise in system administration and cybersecurity.
+Currently a computer science student at 42 Paris, I specialise in system administration, low-level development and cybersecurity.

 You'll find here some school projects such as a homemade kernel, CTF-like challenges or a web server.
 I also put there some personal projects such as an emulator for the chip-8.